rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 debug = true
 ```

+If you have already built `rustc`, then you may have to execute `rm -rf build` for subsequent
+configuration changes to take effect.

 ### What is `x.py`?

 `x.py` is the script used to orchestrate the tooling in the `rustc` repository.